Original Research ARTICLE

 FIGURE 8.
 Model for Ebola VP40 role in pathogenesis.
 VP40 within the Ebola-infected host cell will interact with the ESCRT pathway and be packaged into exosomes.
 Exosomes containing EBOV VP40 exit the cell and downregulate miRNA machinery (i.e., Dicer, Drosha, Ago 1) in recipient cells, including T-cells and monocytes/macrophages (MØ).
 Subsequent bystander lymphocyte apoptosis is increased, potentially resulting in immune system repression and increased viral replication in various compartments of the host.

 MP and AM contributed equally to generation of data and writing of the manuscript.
 CD and AS contributed to some manuscript writing and experimental procedures, especially Figure 7.
 YA and RB contributed to ultracentrifugation and isolation of exosomes, as well as AchE assays.
 SI and GS contributed to plasmid design and purification, transfections and selection of clones.
 BL contributed nanoparticles.
-SN performed proteomic analyses of EBOV VP40 for Figure 4.
+SN performed proteomic analyses of EBOV VP40 for Figure 4 in conjunction with PI and AB.
 MA provided various reagents and FK contributed to the overall direction and coordination of the project, as well as experimental design, quantitative analyses, and data interpretation.

 This study was supported by Department of Energy Grant DE-SC0001599, and the NIAID, National Institutes of Health Grants AI078859, AI074410, and AI043894 (to FK) and U19AI109664 (to SN).